-Early Learning Centre is a childcare centre that specializes in the care and education of young children.
+Early Learning Centre is a childcare centre that specializes in child care plainfield il and education of young children.
 It is one of the most important places where your child can develop physically, emotionally, and mentally.

 The benefits of ELCs are many and varied.
 Here are 10 of the most important reasons why you should send your child to an ELC: